Mookie Betts Player Props: Dodgers vs. Reds

-On Saturday, Mookie Betts (hitting .200 in his past 10 games) and the Los Angeles Dodgers face the Cincinnati Reds, whose starting pitcher will be Luke Weaver.
-First pitch is at 9:10 PM ET.
+The Los Angeles Dodgers, including Mookie Betts (.275 slugging percentage in past 10 games, including no home run), battle starter Graham Ashcraft and the Cincinnati Reds at Dodger Stadium, Sunday at 4:10 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Reds.
+He had a one-hit performance in his most recent game (1-for-3) against the Reds.

 Mookie Betts Game Info & Props vs. the Reds